Search Results - Grace Norton

 Grace Norton

-She was the sister of Charles Eliot Norton.
+She was the younger sister of Charles Eliot Norton.
 Educated in Cambridge, she read extensively about the literature of France; she focused especially on French Renaissance writers, chief among them Michel de Montaigne.
-An expert on Montaigne and the works of other authors, Norton travelled, lectured, and wrote about them.
-Her articles appeared in ''World Literature Today'', ''The Nation'', and other publications.
+An expert on Montaigne and other contemporary authors, Norton lectured and wrote about them, traveling extensively.
+She was the author of several books, including ''Studies in Montaigne'' (1904) and ''Montaigne: His Personal Relations to Some of His Contemporaries, and His Literary Relations to Some Later Writers'' (1908), and she wrote the introduction to George Burnham Ives's 1925 translation of Montaigne, along with detailed comments on each of the essays.
+Her many articles appeared in ''World Literature Today'', ''The Nation'', and other publications.

 She was a correspondent with Henry James, and worked with Pierre Villey.
 Provided by Wikipedia